Warek-PAD/core/README.md

 develop some functionality, allowing more efficient how improvements and adding new features to the solution.

 ### Similar projects
-All major banking systems are using microservice architecture.
-It is impossible to provide a concrete example because the systems are closed-source and information about the system architecture is not public.
-The majority of information about banking systems are provided by domain workers.
+All major banking systems are using microservices architecture.
+PayPal is an example of microservices architecture, it is a global eCommerce platform allowing payments and money transfers, with more than 2500 microservices and 700 APIs, 344,538 companies using it as a service simultaneously, having a global market share of 35.83%.
+PayPal uses RESTful endpoints for microservices and JSON as format.

 ### Service boundaries
   - Account service - handling the user accounts and the associated credit cards.
 Has the functionality to create an account, login, insert/check balance details, exchange one currency to another within a card,